Do I Need REAL ID to Vote?

 real ID star designs

-The Department of Homeland Security has again pushed back the deadline for REAL ID.
-On December 5, 2022, it was announced that starting May 7, 2025, residents in every U.S. state and territory as well as the District of Columbia will need to present a REAL ID-compliant license or ID card, or another acceptable form of identification (such as a valid U.S. passport) to access secure federal facilities, enter nuclear power plants, and board commercial aircraft.
-You can find out more from the Department of Homeland Security (click on “For the Public”).
+Beginning in May 2025, residents in every state and territory will need to present a REAL ID-compliant license or ID card, or another acceptable form of identification (such as a valid U.S. passport) to access secure federal facilities, enter nuclear power plants, and board commercial aircraft.

 Advisory

-VoteRiders Is Here to Help
+VoteRiders is Here to Help

 What You Need To Know About Voter ID and REAL ID